ravi-aratchige/spacefarer/README.md

 <img src="./assets/result.png">

-Spacefarer is built as a Flask web app powered by a `LogisticRegression` model trained on a small (approx. 700 samples) dataset from <a href="https://www.kaggle.com/datasets/pavlorymarchuk/test3434?select=test.csv">Kaggle</a>.
+Spacefarer is built as a <a href="https://flask.palletsprojects.com">Flask</a> web app, styled with <a href="https://tailwindcss.com/">TailwindCSS</a> and powered by a <a href="https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html">`LogisticRegression`</a> model trained on a small (approx. 700 samples) dataset from <a href="https://www.kaggle.com/datasets/pavlorymarchuk/test3434">Kaggle</a>.
 The model has an accuracy of **81.53%**.

 ## Setup

 ### Prerequisites

-Apart from the <a href="https://git-scm.com/">Git</a> version control system, you must have Python installed on your system (preferably added to the `PATH`).
+Apart from the <a href="https://git-scm.com/">Git</a> version control system, you must have <a href="https://www.python.org/">Python</a> installed on your system (preferably added to the `PATH`).
 It is recommended to have a version greater than 3.9.0 installed.

 To run Spacefarer locally on your machine, follow these steps: